VincentBounce/WindowsContextMenuTools/README.md

 # Windows Context Menu Tools

-This repository is a bundle of best ***Windows shell File Explorer context menu tools*** organized in cascaded menus.
+This repository is a bundle of best ***Windows shell File Explorer context menu tools*** sorted and organized in cascaded menus.

 All tools are condensed in command-lines **using only Windows 10-11 built-in internal commands**.
 These commands are written into Windows Registry when you install these tools.